-Proper planning of maritime space should also include on-land effects of maritime uses and vice versa; including shipping corridors (hinterland access to seaport and its development) and underwater electric grid development (location and capacity).
+Proper planning of maritime space should also include onland effects of maritime uses and vice versa; including shipping corridors (hinterland access to seaport and its development) and underwater electric grid development (location and capacity).

-It is recommended that the HELCOM-VASAB MSP WG and possibly any sub-groups, continues to build on existing efforts made under previous projects and initiatives such as BaltSpace ('Spatial Cost Benefit Analysis Tool') as well as ESPON to develop analytical tools - especially in view of the transnational dimension of such land-sea interactions.
-The MSP WG should also take into account the results of Pan Baltic Scope, where Nordregio is leading a workpackage on land-sea interactions, including 2 different case studies performed by national countries.
-Finally, the approach developed by the Maritime Institute and the Institute of Development in Poland on land-sea interactions should be continued
+It is recommended that the HELCOM-VASAB MSP WG and possibly any sub-groups, continues to build on existing efforts made under previous projects and initiatives such as BaltSpace ('Spatial Cost Benefit Analysis Tool') as well as ESPON to develop analytical involved neighbouring countries.
+Such overview maps would facilitate the identification of potential planning mismatches on transboundary level.